Defending Person Detection Against Adversarial Patch Attack by using Universal Defensive Frame: Related Works

 \subsection{Adversarial Patch Attack for Person Detector}

-Recently, many physical adversarial patch methods that could affect the real world have been studied.
+Recently, many physical adversarial patch methods that could affect real-world applications have been studied.
+Lee \etal~\cite{lee2019physical} generated a physical adversarial patch that could suppress all the detected objects in the image.
+By considering the physical factors (e.g., illumination, angle, scale), they produced a physical patch that works in the real world.
 Thys \etal~\cite{thys2019fooling} demonstrated that a physical adversarial patch can hide a person.
-By optimizing the adversarial patch with objectness score loss and physical loss, they produce a physical adversarial patch in the real-world.
-Unlike previous adversarial patches placed on the background, their patches are more powerful since they are placed on the person.
-Xu \etal~ \cite{xu2020adversarial} produced an ‘Adversarial T-shirts’ that the adversarial patch is printed on a T-shirt.
-Since \cite{thys2019fooling} becomes ineffective with a non-rigid object (e.g., T-shirt), they exploit Thine-plate Spline (TPS) transforms.
-As a result, their patches are effective on the non-rigid objects.
-Wu \etal~ \cite{wu2020making} investigate the transferability of physical patch attacks in person detector.
-They produce a physical adversarial patch that can evade person detection with improved transferability.
+They generated the physical adversarial patch in real-world person detection by reducing three loss functions: objectness score loss, total variation loss, and non-printability score loss.
+The objectness score loss reduces the objectness score in the image.
+The total variation loss enhances the smoothness of the adversarial patch.
+Finally, the non-printability score loss explains how well the colors in the patch can be physically represented by a printer.
+By reducing this loss, the adversarial patch can be printed in the physical world.
+Unlike previous adversarial patches placed on the background, their patches are more powerful because they are placed on the person.
+Xu \etal~ \cite{xu2020adversarial} produced ‘Adversarial T-shirts’ where the adversarial patch is printed on a T-shirt.
+They exploit thin-plate spline (TPS) transforms so that, their patches are effective on non-rigid objects (e.g., T-shirts).
+Wu \etal~ \cite{wu2020making} investigated the transferability of physical patch attacks in person detection.
+They produced a physical adversarial patch that can evade multiple person detectors with improved transferability.
 To improve the transferability, they optimize the adversarial patch with ensemble detection models.